Brooklyn College Overview

 How Hard Is It To Get Into Brooklyn College?

 Approximately 42% of accepted students are men and 58% are women.
 The acceptance rate for men is 47%, and the acceptance rate for women is 52%.

 About 97% of students accepted to Brooklyn College submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 500 and 580.
 Math scores were between 520 and 600.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Brooklyn College, approximately 5% of students took out student loans averaging $6,551 a year.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Brooklyn College, approximately 5% of students took out student loans averaging $5,745 a year.
 That adds up to $22,980 over four years for those students.